 When I was living in Hungary in 2002 I was invited by an international zoo expert to accompany him on his visit to Veszprém Zoo.
-At the time it had the reputation of being the worst zoo in Hungary with respect to animal welfare.
+At the time (much improved since then) it had the reputation of being the worst zoo in Hungary with respect to animal welfare.
 I paid the entrance fee and walked over to the first enclosure with European otters.
 Unfortunately, one of its inhabitants was floating belly up in the middle of the pond… not exactly a good sign.

 Zoos.
 You either love them or hate them.
 And although I definitely prefer to see animals roaming the wild, I strongly belong in the former category.
 Yes… zoos restrict an animal its freedom by definition, but a well-managed zoo SHOULD play a vital role in conservation and educating.
 In my view that makes up for a lot, but do zoos and aquaria actually deliver on this premise?
 And if they don’t, should they still be allowed to exist?